grafana/k6-docs/src/data/markdown/docs/01 guides/04 Results visualization/00 End-of-test Summary.md

 Unfortunately, the exported format is somewhat limited and has a few confusing peculiarities.
 For example, groups and checks are unordered.
 Threshold values are also somewhat unintuitive - they signify whether the threshold has been crossed.
 So, `true` is the "bad" threshold value, i.e. when the threshold has failed, and `false` is the "good" value...

 We couldn't change the `--summary-export` data format because it would have broken backwards compatibility in a feature that people depended on in CI, so it still works how it used to.
 However, in k6 v0.30.0, we introduced `handleSummary()` - a new and better way to make JSON exports of the summary data, as well as any other format (CSV, XML (JUnit/xUnit/etc.), HTML, TXT, etc.) that may be required.
-We strongly recommend everyone to use `handleSummary()` instead of `--sumary-export`.
+We strongly recommend everyone to use `handleSummary()` instead of `--summary-export`.
 For more details, see the next section in this document...

 ## handleSummary() callback

 Starting with k6 v0.30.0, users can now completely customize the end-of-test summary report!

-You can now `export` a function called `handleSummary()` and k6 will call it at the end of the test run, after even [`teardown()`](/docs/using-k6/test-life-cycle#setup-and-teardown-stages). `handleSummary()` will be called with a JS object containing the same information that is used to generate the end-of-test summary and `--summary-export`, and allows users to completely customize how the end-of-test summary looks like.
+You can now `export` a function called `handleSummary()` and k6 will call it at the end of the test run, even after [`teardown()`](/docs/using-k6/test-life-cycle#setup-and-teardown-stages). `handleSummary()` will be called with a JS object containing the same information that is used to generate the end-of-test summary and `--summary-export`, and allows users to completely customize how the end-of-test summary looks like.

 Besides customizing the end-of-test CLI summary (if `handleSummary()` is exported, k6 will not print the default), you can also transform the summary data to various machine or human-readable formats and save it to files.
 This allows the creation of JS helper functions that generate JSON, CSV, XML (JUnit/xUnit/etc.), HTML, etc. files from the summary data.